dergigi/dergigi.github.io/bitcoin/lessons/ch1-03-an-immaculate-conception.md

 categories: [bitcoin, lesson]
 ---

-> "Their heads are gone," the soldiers shouted in reply, "if it please your Majesty!"
+> "Their heads are gone," the soldiers shouted in reply
 > <cite>[Lewis Carroll][carroll], [Alice in Wonderland][alice]</cite>

 Everyone loves a good origin story.
 The origin story of Bitcoin is a